 To create an eCatalog, you typically use high-resolution PDF files created in Adobe® Acrobat® or another print program, but you can also create an eCatalog from image files.

-If you are an AEM Dynamic Media - Scene7 mode user and want to use eCatalogs, you will need to edit the
+If you are a Dynamic Media - Scene7 mode user and want to use eCatalogs, edit the

 pdfbrochure value in CRXDE Lite.
-To do so, in AEM, click Tools > General > CRXDE Lite.
+To do so, in Adobe Experience Manager, go to Tools > General > CRXDE Lite.
 In the left panel navigation tree, navigate to

 In the lower right pane, in the Properties tab, select the